 Define Contra Asset Account

-Contra Asset Account Examples
+Other Contra Asset Account Examples

 Allowance for Doubtful Accounts

-Accumulated depreciation also often appears on the company’s balance sheet.
-Let’s assume that a company purchases a building for $550,000.
+Accumulated depreciation frequently appears on the company’s balance sheet.
+Let’s assume that a company purchased a building for $550,000 on January 15, 2010.
 Every year, the company depreciates the building by $64,000.
 After three years, the net value (book value) of the building will equal $360,667 ($550,000 -$189,333).
 Depreciation journal entries would look as follows: